 Work with St Barnabus Primary School and local community in Bristol with Myers-Insole Local Learning.

-Geophysical Survey of Marlborough Castle (Jan to Mar and Dec 15)
+Geophysical Survey of Marlborough Castle (Jan to Mar and Dec 15) and excavation (2016)

 Working with the staff and students from Marlborough College we have been trying to identify the remains of the Bailey of the 11th century royal castle that had incorporated the Marlborough Mound as its motte.
 The location of King John's chamber, the walls of the curtain wall and buildings within the Bailey may yet be glimpsed under the patches of grass remaining in the Wilderness area at the heart of the College.